| About|News|Products|Prices|Solutions|Support|Registration|Services|Jobs|Contacts|Home|

 - It is bundled with many, many products, including Microsoft ones

-- Future directions, due to prominent role Crystal Decisions products will play in Business Objects product family architecture
+- Future directions, due to prominent role Crystal Decisions products will play in Business Objects

 Weaknesses